Osmo Tapio Räihälä: Life and career

 Räihälä was born in Suomussalmi.
 He has studied under Harri Vuori.
+He began as a rock musician, only turning into art music in his late teens.
 His best-known work is the 2005 orchestral portrait Barlinnie Nine, a tribute to the Scottish football player Duncan Ferguson, then of Everton, whom Räihälä is known to be a supporter of.
 In 2004, another orchestral tribute, this time to the Islay single malt whisky Ardbeg, was chosen as one of recommended works in the international Uuno Klami competition.
 The French horn concerto received the same accolade in 2014.

 Apart from the Nordic countries, Räihälä's music has been performed in the United States, United Kingdom, France, Netherlands, Germany, Russia and many other countries.
 The first CD recording of his works, Rock Painting, was released in 2006, and the following, Peat, Smoke & Seaweed Storm in 2014.
 As of 2015, Räihälä's music is represented by the German publisher Sikorski Musikverlage.
+In 1998 he started the Uusinta Ensemble, a group focusing on contemporary art music.

-Räihälä's first book Miksi nykymusiikki on niin vaikeaa [Why Is Contemporary Music So Difficult] won the prestigious Finlandia Prize book award in nonfiction category in 2021.
+Räihälä is also known as a writer of music in Finland.
+His first book Miksi nykymusiikki on niin vaikeaa [Why Is Contemporary Music So Difficult] won the prestigious Finlandia Prize book award in nonfiction category in 2021.